koen-47/minecraft-region-file-reader/README.md

 # Minecraft Region File Reader
-A basic implementation of the NBT file format used by Minecraft to store information about the state of a generated world.
+A basic implementation of the NBT file format used by Minecraft to retrieve information about the state of a generated world.
 It is currently only capable of reading such files, rather than write to them.
 Additionally, this library does not yet support the conversion from NBT to SNBT and vice versa.
 These features may be implemented at a